kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.1.3 May 24, 2013 =
+* Updated Video.js to version 4.0.2 which is supposed to solve IE play-button loading issues.
+* Added option to show image at end of video in Video.js player.
+* Fixed bug that ignored gallery_id setting in gallery shortcodes and was preventing gallery_include for videos that are not children of the current post.
+* Brought download link into shortcode rather than old method of inserting it into the post as text below the shortcode.
+* Adjusted pop-up gallery window size to display captions, view counts, and download links.

 = 4.1.2 May 23, 2013 =
 * Changed check for FFMPEG to use the H.264 sample video as input to avoid any PNG-related red herrings.